LaverdeS/Multivariate-Time-Series-Classification/README.md

 ## How to use this repository?

 ### Requirements
-Is recommended to use a version of Python superior
+Is recommended to use a version of Python superior than 3.7.